rsilva8/brainspaceinitiative.github.io/_study-groups/multivariate-blind-subspace.md

 ---
 layout: post
-title: Multivariate & Blind Subspace Methods
+title: "#BSIsubspace Section"
 leader: 7
 image: banner_BSI_groups.jpg
 ---

-{{ page.title }} group: A discussion space to explore the latest innovations and relationships among multivariate and subspace analysis methods.
+A (sub)space to discuss and learn about the relationships among classical & novel multivariate and subspace analysis methods 🤓

 #### List of Resources